-It ended up being a nice room and good location, so can’t complain too much on this one.
+It ended up being a nice room and a good location, so I can’t complain too much about this one.
 It just is the worse when you show up somewhere new with a reservation only to be told they have no space.

 Convenience Store Rip-off

-At the checkout counter a very sweet younger girl checked out our order.
+At the checkout counter, a very sweet younger girl checked out our order.
 She rang in each item, gave me a total and I handed her the money.
-She made the change, bagged the good and gave me a receipt.
+She made the change, bagged the goods and gave me a receipt.
 We left the store.

 As we walked down the street it occurred to me that the change hadn’t looked right.
 I know we just arrived and we aren’t used to the currency yet, but I can still add.
 I pulled out the receipt and then counted the chance she had given me.